WHAT IS WORSHIP LIKE?

 The Bible is the ultimate authority when it comes to worship.
 At Harvest, therefore, we strive to worship in truth—the truth of who God is as revealed in Scripture.
 Strict attention is paid to theological content, ensuring that every lyric that is sung, every word spoken, and every art form expressed is biblically sound and supported.
 We also look to God’s Word to discern how God desires to be worshiped rather than follow the wisdom of man or the latest cultural fad.

-Harvest Bible Chapel St. Louis South started with a dream that Pastor Micah had to plant a life giving, gospel preaching, God glorifying church in St. Louis.
+Harvest Church started with a dream that Pastor Micah had to plant a life giving, gospel preaching, God glorifying church in St. Louis.
 After many years of praying and waiting, God finally confirmed His call for the Mathis family to plant a church in South County St. Louis with Harvest Bible Fellowship.

 The Mathis family moved to St. Louis in December of 2014 and started sharing the vision God had given them to plant a church in south St. Louis.
 God quickly and faithfully started gathering together those committed to seeing a new church plant in South STL.

-After two years of hard work and faithful perseverance Harvest STL South launched on January 15th 2017 at Green Park Lutheran School.
-Since that time God has been building His church in both breadth and depth including high impact vertical worship services, thriving kids and youth ministries, multiplying small groups and a deeply loving church family.
+After two years of hard work and faithful perseverance Harvest STL South launched on January 15th 2017 at Green Park Lutheran School and in 2021 acquired a building in the Affton area and continued on with the name Harvest Church.
+Since that time God has been building His church in both breadth and depth including high impact vertical worship services, thriving kids, youth and young adult ministries, multiplying small groups and a deeply loving church family.

-This is great time to get involved in the the early life of the new work.
+This is great time to get involved in the the life of His church.
 We hope you will join us as we follow the Lord and anticipate all He is going to do for His glory.

-Today Harvest Bible Chapel St. Louis South is a member of two church planting groups, the Great Commission Collective and Plant Midwest, to continue our commitment to planting healthy, disciple making, God glorifying churches.
+Today Harvest Church is a member of two church planting groups, the Great Commission Collective and Saint Louis Metro, to continue our commitment to planting healthy, disciple making, God glorifying churches.

 We believe that local churches exist to glorify God through fulfilling the Great Commission (Matthew 28:19-20).
 We also believe God’s people are called to worship Him – to experience His presence manifest in their midst and His supernatural work in their lives.
 When God’s community gathers together in worship, God shows up and everything changes.
 As we are filled up with His presence we will commit our lives to fulfilling His mission to go and make disciples.